LiTrans/litrans_web/content/news/dr-meshkani.md

 <!--more-->

 Congratulations to Seyed Mehdi Meshkani on successfully defending his PhD thesis on July 04, 2022.
-In the context of shared ride-haiking services, his thesis developed novel algorithms for request-vehicle matching.
+In the context of shared ride-hailing services, his thesis developed novel algorithms for request-vehicle matching.
 He proposed centralized as well as distributed versions and compared with existing state-of-the-art.

 ## Title: